|Type of record:||Building|

 E. Rose (NLA), 10 November 1995.

-Listed Grade II October 1995.
-(S1) states house was built by J. A. Repton for William Repton, and believes the tower is contemporary.
+House was built by J. A. Repton for William Repton, and believes the tower is contemporary.
 Roof 20th century concrete tiles.
 Entrance front has two timber framed gables over English bond brick ground floor.
 Stone doorway, first floor oriel.
 West wall similar style, assymetrical.
 Chimneys with star topped flues.
 South front has recessed centre and projecting bays.
 Tower is to east, has pyramid roof.